 Unofficial University withdrawal.
-Failure to follow official withdrawal procedures will result in refund calculations based on the date the school becomes aware that the student has ceased to attend.
-This could be the last day of the semester unless there are extenuating circumstances.
+Failure to follow official withdrawal procedures will result in refund calculations based on the date the school determines the student ceased attendance.

 Course withdrawal.
 There is no tuition refund for withdrawal from courses after the first two weeks (drop/add period) of classes, or its equivalency.
 No course may be withdrawn from after the tenth week of the semester (or its equivalency).